fluiddyn/transonic/README.rst

 Pythran files (i.e. the files compiled by Pythran), which are usually written by the user, are produced automatically by FluidPythran.

-Bonus: There are FluidPythran syntaxes for both ahead-of-time and just-in-time compilations!
+Bonus: There are FluidPythran syntaxes for both **ahead-of-time** and **just-in-time** compilations!

-At run time, FluidPythran uses when possible the pythranized functions, but let's stress again that codes using FluidPythran work fine without Pythran!
+At run time, FluidPythran uses when possible the pythranized functions, but let's stress again that codes using FluidPythran work fine without Pythran (of course without speedup)!

 **Implementation details for ahead-of-time compilation:** For each Python file using FluidPythran, an associated Pythran file is created in a directory